SuLab/DrugMechDB/pages/mydoc/bepridilanginapectoris8.md

 | Regulation Of Cardiac Muscle Contraction | NEGATIVELY CORRELATED WITH | Myocardial Ischemia |
 | Myocardial Ischemia | POSITIVELY CORRELATED WITH | Angina Pectoris |
 |---------|-----------|---------|

+Comment: This drug does not interact directly with the catalytic site of PDE1 but interact at the level of calmodulin binding sites (https://en.wikipedia.org/wiki/PDE1#Inhibitors_and_their_function)

 Reference: [https://go.drugbank.com/drugs/DB01244#mechanism-of-action](https://go.drugbank.com/drugs/DB01244#mechanism-of-action){:target="_blank"}